Mazda 2 Insurance Rates

 | Wyoming | $820 | -$98 | -10.7% |

-Choosing higher comprehensive and collision insurance deductibles can save as much as $190 annually, while increasing your policy's liability limits will push prices upward.
-Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $426 more per year.
+Opting for high physical damage deductibles can reduce prices by up to $190 annually, while increasing your policy's liability limits will increase prices.
+Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $426 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you may be forking out anywhere from $1,100 to $1,600 extra each year, depending on your age.
-High-risk driver insurance ranges from 42% to 133% more than the average policy.
+If you have some driving violations or tend to cause accidents, you are likely paying at least $1,100 to $1,600 extra each year, depending on your age.
+High-risk driver insurance is expensive and can cost from 42% to 133% more than the average rate.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |